superterran/adobe-digest/README.md

 ## 🚀 Live Site

-The site is automatically deployed to GitHub Pages: https://superterran.github.io/adobe-digest
+The site is automatically deployed to GitHub Pages with custom domain: https://adobedigest.com

 ## 🏗️ Development